shawest/neucbot/README.md

 * ./Data/StopingPowers/ : SRIM-generated stopping powers for each element
 * ./Data/Decays/        : Downloaded ENSDF files with alpha decay data for given isotopes
 * ./Data/abundances.dat : Natural abundances of every isotope, from [\[4\]](#4)
-* ./Data/Isotopes/      : TALYS-generated (alpha,n) reaction data library
+* ./Data/Isotopes/      : (alpha,n) reaction data library

 Within the ./Data/Isotopes/ directory, there is a subdirectory for each element, and a subdirectory within